wzacs1/BioinfWorkshop/Workthroughs/Part3-3_IntroRCont_DE.md

 ``` r
 sS_se <- tximeta(metadata_singleSamp, type = "salmon")
 ```

+- This is generally the slowest part, but even with 2 cores runs pretty fast.

 - It’s worth noticing the warning of differences between annotations and transcripts that were quantified.
 We quantified/mapped/aligned >178k transcripts!
 Of course it is a much greater number than the number of genes in the human genome, but why are >8k of these transcripts missing a listing from the GTF file?
 The warning gives the answer generally as well, and since human genomes will have a very high amount of *known* haplotypic differences this is as expected.
   - In fact, if we look at the list of transcripts missing they are almost all TCR and BCR/Ig sequences.
 They often don't map well because they need a genomic range that may be uncertain given SHM.
 It’s worth noting this and thinking carefully about your input reference.
 This could be a potential downside to transcript-level quantification if the features of the transcripts are not at the same resolution as the reference transcripts.
 Generally, specific tools are required for assessing immune repertoires.